orfeo-treebank/orfeo/README.md

 You probably need to be running a Unix system (e.g. Linux).
 You definitely need to have Ruby installed.

-Get the file [installer.rb](installer.rb) and execute it.
+Get the file [installer.rb](installer.rb) and execute it (as a normal user, never with root privileges).
 Read the output carefully.

+The installer is relatively safe in the sense that it will only modify files under the directory it is executed in.
+(It may also install Ruby gems.)